 The Audit and Compliance Committee is responsible for "overseeing the preparation and presentation of financial information on the company and the Group, checking compliance with regulatory requirements, the due definition of the scope of consolidation and the correct application of accounting principles".
-It must also "report to the Board of Directors on recommendations or comments it deems necessary on the application of accounting criteria, internal control systems and any other relevant matter, and in particular, to present recommendations or proposals to the Board of Directors to safeguard the integrity of such financial information", according to article 7 a) of the Rules and Regulations of the Organisation and Functioning of the Audit and Compliance Committee of the Board of Directors of Enagás, S.A and Subsidiaries.
+It must also "report to the Board of Directors on recommendations or comments it deems necessary on the application of accounting criteria, internal control systems and any other relevant matter, and in particular, to present recommendations or proposals to the Board of Directors to safeguard the integrity of such financial information", according to article 7 a) of the Regulations of the Audit and Compliance Committee of Enagás, S.A. and Subsidiaries.

-Likewise, article 44 of the Consolidated Articles of Association states that the Audit and Compliance Committee is responsible for seeing to the proper operation of the company's, and its Group's, internal control, internal audit function, if applicable, and risk management systems.
+Likewise, article 44 of the Articles of Association states that the Audit and Compliance Committee is responsible for seeing to the proper operation of the company's, and its Group's, internal control, internal audit function, if applicable, and risk management systems.
 In addition to discussing any significant weaknesses in the internal control system detected in the course of audit with the auditors without impinging on its independence.